mikecalvo/mikecalvo.github.io/msse/assignments/1/index.md

 ```

 # Account Requirements
 - A1.
-Saving an account with a valid handle, email, password and name will succeed (unit test)
+Accounts with valid required properties will save: email, password, name
 - A2.
-Saving an account missing any of the required values of handle email, password and name will fail (data-driven unit test)
+Saving an account missing any of the required values of  email, password and name will fail (data-driven unit test)
 - A3.
 Saving an account with an invalid password will fail.
 Passwords must be 8-16 characters and have at least 1 number, at least one lower-case letter, at least 1 upper-case letter (data-driven unit test)
 - A4.
 Saving account with a non-unique email or handle address must fail (integration test)
+- A5.
+Password must be saved as encrypted data - not plain text

-# Message Requirements
+# Playlist Requirements
-- M1.
-Saving a message with a valid account and message text will succeed (unit test)
-- M2.
-Message text is required to be non-blank and 40 characters or less (data-driven unit test)
+- P1.
+A valid playlist requires a name and related account
+- P2.
+A playlist is related to an ordered list of songs

-# Follow Requirements
+# Song Requirements
-- You may choose to implement the follow functionality how you choose.
-Prove that you can save data with your domain model that supports the following requirements:
-- F1.
-An account may have multiple followers (integration test)
-- F2.
-Two accounts may follow each other (integration test)
+- S1.
+Song require a title and a Release to be saved
+- S2.
+Release requires a title, related artist and a release type (single, album, compilation)
+- S3.
+Release can have an optional date field
+- S4.
+Artist can be saved with a required name field
+- S5.
+An artist can be related to many releases
+- S6.
+Search for song by title with wildcard (`*Love*`)